The Priority Services Register is a free scheme run by energy suppliers which offers additional free services to customers in need.

 UK Power Networks - owns and maintains electricity cables and lines across London, the South East and East of England (it does not supply energy).
 It has a partnership with the British Red Cross, and maintains a Priority Service Register.

-The British Red Cross has been giving practical support to some of UK Power Networks’ vulnerable customers during longer, more complicated power cuts, for five years.
+The British Red Cross has been giving practical support to some of UK Power Networks’ vulnerable customers during longer, more complicated power cuts.
 Volunteers visit customers who have registered for extra help through the company’s Priority Services Register, often working alongside the company’s own customer advisers.
 They keep residents updated on how work to restore power is progressing and check whether customers need help ranging from hot drinks and torches, to a reassuring chat.

-UK Power Networks advises anyone who thinks they should be on the Priority Services Register to send their details to:
+UK Power Networks advises anyone who thinks they should be on the Priority Services Register to apply at www.ukpowernetworks.co.uk/priority, ring 0800 169 9970, email firstname.lastname@example.org or send their details to:

 Priority Services Coordinator